Praqma/GodotDevOps/docs/BlogPost.md

 Unlike the build workflows, the release workflow is identical for Windows, Linux and Mac.
 Thus we made it a [matrix workflow](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#jobsjob_idstrategymatrix), allowing us to define three near-identical workflows without duplication.

-Our fist step is to use the [dawidd6/action-download-artifact](https://github.com/dawidd6/action-download-artifact) action to download the clients we've already built in our build workflow.
+Our first step is to use the [dawidd6/action-download-artifact](https://github.com/dawidd6/action-download-artifact) action to download the clients we've already built in our build workflow.
 This way we avoid a redundant build and ensures the client we're releasing is the one we've been play-testing.

 Then we zip up the client and use the [softprops/action-gh-release](https://github.com/softprops/action-gh-release) action to publish it as a GitHub release.
 Making them available on our [Releases page](https://github.com/Praqma/GodotDevOps/releases).